mstuttgart/brazilcep/README.md

 ## Documentation

-Documentation for the current version of BrazilCEP is available from the official docs [here](https://brazilcep.readthedocs.io/).
+Documentation for the current version of BrazilCEP is available [here](https://brazilcep.readthedocs.io/).

 ## Contribute